Frontiers journals are at the top of citation and impact metrics

 PMCID: all published articles receive a PMCID

-Cancer Immunity and Immunotherapy welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.
+Cancer Immunity and Immunotherapy welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Cancer Immunity and Immunotherapy, where they are peer-reviewed by the Associate and Review Editors of the specialty section.